 Most shoppers want their items delivered ASAP.
 To provide your customers with instant delivery, you should work in a healthy relationship with your suppliers, as it is important to boost your business.
 Choose suppliers capable of shipping items quickly or stock products in warehouses found in a different delivery region close to your customer’s location.

 In addition, choose suppliers that can integrate with your order system through an API, flat file feed, or another system.
 You want to track all your products as they move through the order cycle.
 Integrating your system with your suppliers enables your orders to be tracked and helps you inform customers about the status of their orders.
 This greatly influences your customer’s satisfaction.
+And if you’ve ever asked yourself, “How do freight brokers find loads?” look no further than your suppliers.
+They can often refer you to companies that hold products that they may not carry.

 4. Streamline returns policy